zolderio/devops/readme.md

-# Azure DevOps Access Testing Tools
+# Azure DevOps Access Testing Scripts

 A collection of scripts to go with out blog over at https://zolder.io/